top of page

 10. Maintaining Gutters: Keeping your gutters clean and free of debris is essential for preventing water damage to your home.
 Grab a sturdy ladder, some gloves, and a scoop, and spend an afternoon removing leaves and other debris from your gutters.

-By learning how to tackle these common home repairs yourself, you can save money on professional services and gain confidence in your abilities as a homeowner.
+By learning how to tackle these basic home repairs yourself, you can save money on professional services and gain confidence in your abilities as a homeowner.
 Remember, though, that safety should always come first.
 If a repair seems too complex or requires specialised knowledge or equipment, don't hesitate to give us a call.
 With a little practice and patience, you'll soon be a DIY expert, ready to take on whatever home maintenance tasks come your way, and for all other tasks, you know where we are.

 bottom of page